kiali/kiali.io/content/en/docs/FAQ/authentication.md

 When configuring Kiali to use the `token` auth strategy, it requires users to log into Kiali as a specific user via the user's service account token.
 Thus, in order to log into Kiali you must provide a valid Kubernetes token.

+Note that the following examples assume you installed Kiali in the `istio-system` namespace.

+**For Kubernetes prior to v1.24**

 You can extract a service account's token from the secret that was created for you when you created the service account.

 For example, if you want to log into Kiali using Kiali's own service account, you can get the token like this: